 - Tap Settings > Messages and turn off iMessage.

-If you don't have your iPhone or if you can't turn off iMessage
+If you don't have your iPhone or can't turn off iMessage

 These steps won't deregister your phone number with iMessage:

 - Logging in to My Support Profile and changing your password or removing your phone number

 - Texting STOP to 48369

 - Resetting your network settings